stan-dev/stanc3/README.markdown

 `
 ./run-stan-examples-bad.sh
 `
-This will produce an output file (containing logging info, presuming that logging is turned on in `debug.ml`, which should let you reproduce the parse and/or should print the decorated/undecorated AST as an s-expression).
+This will produce an output file which will show any errors.

 To auto-format the OCaml-code (sadly, this does not work for the two ocamllex and menhir files), run `